Paul Graham says every city tells you something. In New York it’s Make more money. In Paris, it’s Enjoy life.

 Much of Tokyo, to me, isn’t particularly beautiful.
 I heard that everything would be impressively clean and efficient from the moment I arrived at the airport, and it was—but it was also depressingly grey and industrial-looking.
-Same goes for the buildings.
+Same with the buildings.
 Driving into the city, I thought they all looked like grey blocks of lego.

 Looks & style